MontagueM/Phonon/README.md

 To use the Destiny 1 version, open the config file and change the key "Value" from "Destiny2BL"/"Destiny2PREBL" to "Destiny1".
 To access the packages, please ask in the #ripping chat of the Destiny Model Rips (DMR) server or DM me.

+Thanks to Philip for help with textures swizzling for PS4.

 ## Errors

 I'll list any common errors that appear here and how to fix them.
 Please raise any new issues in the Issues tab.